Tubby Raymond: Political activity

 Raymond became involved in Delaware politics, and remained active even after retiring to Landenberg, Pennsylvania.
 Because he was well-known and liked in Delaware, his endorsement was sought out by candidates.
 Raymond was a staunch conservative; he described himself as "just to the right of Genghis Khan."

 Despite his conservative views, Raymond long supported Democrat Jack Markell more out of loyalty than because of political views.
 As a boy, Markell grew up seven houses away from the Raymonds and the two remained friends.
 When Markell ran for state treasurer, Raymond taped radio ads supporting him.
 In 2007, Markell named Raymond an honorary co-chair of his 2008 gubernatorial bid.
 Markell became the 73rd Governor of Delaware in January 2009.

 Painting

 Raymond was an accomplished painter.
 While coaching at Delaware, he began a tradition of painting a Blue Hen player each week of the season.
 Even after retiring from coaching, he continued to paint each senior Blue Hen player.

 Family

-Harold was married to wife, Diane Raymond.
-Raymond had three children with his first wife Sue, who became deaf as an adult after a bout with Ménière's disease and died from a brain tumor in 1990: David (the original Phillie Phanatic), Chris and Debbie.
+Harold was married to Diane and previously Sue.
+Harold had three children with his first wife Sue, who became deaf as an adult after a bout with Ménière's disease and died from a brain tumor in 1990.
+The children were:David Raymond,Chris Raymond and Debbie.
 Harold also adopted Diane's daughter, Michelle.